-A similar box definition including the relevant viewing direction(s) of the corresponding data sheet in Regulation No. 37, if any, shall apply for the size and position of the (apparent) light-emitting-area of the LED substitute light source.
+A similar box definition including the relevant viewing direction(s) of the corresponding data sheet in Regulation No. 37, if any, should apply for the size and position of the (apparent) light-emitting-area of the LED substitute light source.
 Depending on the geometrical circumstances [under which the box is defined in the corresponding data sheet in Regulation No. 37] additional viewing directions(s) may need to be introduced.

-In addition, a minimum percentage value of the luminous flux emitted from this box into the given viewing direction(s) shall be specified in the data sheet (see parameter DFR in Annex 2).
-This value shall be derived from measurements of homologated filament light source samples of the corresponding Regulation No. 37 category (see Annex 2).
-The selection of samples shall include various possible designs of different manufacturers.
+In case different box dimensions are given for 12V- and 24V-version of the counterpart filament light source, the 12V-dimensions should be applied to both versions of the LED Substitute light source (see also note under 3.1.5.).In addition, a minimum percentage value of the luminous flux emitted from this box into the given viewing direction(s) should be specified in the data sheet (see parameter DFR in Annex 2).
+This value should be derived from measurements of homologated filament light source samples of the corresponding Regulation No. 37 category (see Annex 2).
+The selection of samples should include various possible designs of different manufacturers.